yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/index.md

 :::

 :::warning
-In most cases, setting a custom owner is unnecessary.
-Misusing this feature could result in different locks sharing the same owner while modifying the same resource simultaneously, which may lead to race conditions.
+In most cases, setting a custom lock id is unnecessary.
+Misusing this feature could result in different locks sharing the same lock id while modifying the same resource simultaneously, which may lead to race conditions.
 :::

 ### Namespacing